wbamberg/idl-reference/docs/nsIScriptableRegion.md

 <tr>
 <td></td>
-<td>aX xoffset of rect to subtract with region
+<td>aY yoffset of rect to subtract with region
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aX xoffset of rect to subtract with region
+<td>aWidth width of rect to subtract with region
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aX xoffset of rect to subtract with region
+<td>aHeight height of rect to subtract with region
 </td>
 </tr>